Jobserver Administrator's Guide

 After running your scanner/importer with Jobserver Debug enabled please send the following log files to the Support Team:

-The mc-adapters.log, mc-server.log, and wrapper.log files found inside the ...\migration-center Server Components\logs folder.
+The mc-adapters.log, mc-server.log, and wrapper.log files found under the ...\migration-center Server Components\logs folder.

 You should only ever enable this when directed by the Support Team and you should set the logging back to ERROR after troubleshooting.